If you’re planning on adding onions to your vegetable garden, that’s a good idea. Many beginner gardeners find them easy to grow.

 Anything in the cabbage family makes a great companion plant for onions.

-Onions help to deter aphids, Japanese beetles, carrot flies, and rabbits, so any crop that these pests enjoy can be planted together with onions.
+Onions also help deter aphids, Japanese beetles, carrot flies, and rabbits, so any crop that these pests enjoy can be planted with onions.

-Additionally, lettuce and carrots, for instance, have very different root systems that won’t compete for the same resources under the soil.
-Moreover, tomatoes, lettuce, and strawberries are other great companion plants.
+Lettuce and carrots are also good options.
+They have very different root systems that won’t compete with onions for the same soil resources.
+Tomatoes, lettuce, and strawberries are other great companions for onions.

 Harvesting

-Finally, let the bulbs sit in the garden for 1-2 days to allow natural drying.
-Curing by allowing them to dry will be evident as their outer layers tighten around the bulb and dry.
+Finally, let the bulbs sit in the garden for 1 to 2 days to allow them to dry naturally.

-- Onion fly is one of the most prolific pests that affect the entire allium family.
-They lay eggs and hatch maggots that feed upon the seedlings.
-This fly resembles the house fly.
-After 3 days of egg-laying, they mature and burrow their way into the onion.
+- The onion fly is one of the most prolific pests that affects the allium family.
+They lay eggs, and the maggots hatch and feed on the seedlings.
+This fly resembles the housefly.

 - The lesser bulb fly looks similar but is smaller.
-Once infected by them, the plants must be dug up and destroyed.
+Once infected, the plants must be dug up and destroyed.

 - Thrips are another insect that lays eggs on the leaves and then sucks the plant sap.